Debasish-87/End-to-End-Quality-Intelligence-Framework/README.md

 ## Executive Summary

-The **End-to-End Quality Intelligence Framework** represents a ( QE 2.0 ) maturity model, where automation is no longer limited to test execution but becomes an **integral input to release decisions**.
+The **Decision-Oriented Quality Platform** represents a ( QE 2.0 ) maturity model, where automation is no longer limited to test execution but becomes an **integral input to release decisions**.

 This framework was evolved from a full-stack automation system into a **decision-oriented quality platform**, reflecting how modern product organizations implement Quality Engineering at scale.